jaimefoobar/fieldJournal/learning/generalAdvice.md

 * Girls get bored when sexual tension is missing.
 * Escalate while disqualifying
 * Repeat her name back to her.
+* When talking to her, look at her while thinking of her like you're fucking her from behind.
+Assume attraction.

 ## III.
 How to Learn